raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSMessage must contain a PrivateMessage with ContentType application.
+* The MLSMessage MUST contain a PrivateMessage with ContentType application.

 ## Fetch the DS' signature public key